gapdays/gapdays2015-spring/program.md

 ---

 The focus of the GAP Days 2015 will be on [HPC-GAP](http://www-circa.mcs.st-and.ac.uk/hpcgap.php) and migrating GAP development to it.
-As such,

 {% comment %}